 Premium Ceremonial Grade.

 Matcha Tsuki is crafted with first-flush, organically grown Okumidori leaves, picked in the first week of May and ground under traditional stone mills.
 Tsuki is a superb matcha that contrasts beautifully with the upfront floral fragrance of Matcha Taiyō.
 Instead we have a matcha with a more grounded character with deep marine notes of kombu and fresh salmon.
 This is backed by subtle notes of cooked spinach, a light sweetness and just enough astringency to make it interesting.

-Grown and produced by the Nakai family, the current being the eighth generation to carry on the craft and tradition of solid, high quality organic tea.
-About 40 years ago, the family returned to a harmonious way of farming by abandoning chemical fertilizers and pesticides and instead, let nature do what it has always done...take care of itself.
+Grown and produced by the Nakai family, the current being the eighth generation to carry on the craft and tradition of authentic, loose leaf organic tea.
+In 1980 the family returned to the traditional way of farming by abandoning chemical fertilizers and pesticides and instead, let nature do what it has always done...take care of herself.

 ○ Origin: Wazuka-cho, Japan

 ○ Cultivar: Okumidori